 Eating and drinking well

-Here at Wiltshire Farm Foods we are proud to be supporting Nutrition and Hydration Week 2019 by raising awareness of how to eat and drink well to help prevent malnutrition and dehydration in the community*.
+Here at Wiltshire Farm Foods we want to help raise awareness of how to eat and drink well to help prevent malnutrition and dehydration in the community*.
 Generally, eating and drinking well consists of the following 3 key factors:

 1. Eat the right amount of calories to match your activity level – if you consume too little calories via food and drinks, you will lose weight, and if you eat too many calories you will gain weight.
 Balancing your calorie intake and activity level will allow you to maintain your weight.

 2. Ensure you drink enough to stay well hydrated.

 3. Eat a wide variety of foods to ensure your diet provides all the nutrients you need for good health.